 “Creating a website is a process of setting the right colors to define mood and apply the right contrast to emphasize an element, implementing the right font sizes to define hierarchy, adding animations to symbolize interaction and activity, intuitive enough so that visitors understands the flow of the website and faster than the speed of light.“ ― Mark Anthony Uy

 I'm very passionate at what I do, even though it's not easy keeping up with the technologies.
 It feels impossible to learn everything but if there's one thing I learn from using Linux, it's Do one thing and do it really good.
 That's the reason I focus on the front-end side.

 In the near future, I plan to learn Gatsby, GraphQL, Typescript, Strapijs, Redwoodjs, Sveltejs and Figma.
 This goes with the quote that I really love.

 “If you fail to plan, you are planning to fail.“ ― Benjamin Franklin

 Big fan of open source.
 I try to use them all the time with my projects.
 It first happened when I was forced to develop in a Linux machine.
 Ubuntu to be precise.
 It was daunting at first, Setting up virtual host, Editing files using nano or vim, Just using terminal/command line is very intimidating for a noob like myself.
 I remember when I was stuck inside VIM for almost an hour.
 LOL (damn

 :q!)
 It took me quite a while to adjust from using Windows to Linux.
 But once you put your foot on that water there is no turning back.
 To be honest, I can't see myself developing on a Windows machine again.
 Not that I have anything against Windows.
-It's just that I'm so comfortable with Linux right now I'm just look for the best distro's to try out there.
+It's just that I'm so comfortable with Linux right now I'm just looking for the best distro's to try out.

 The following are languages, libraries, frameworks and tools that I use when creating a website.